 The open meadows could also take on new responsibilities.
 These open spaces could become properly defined access points to the currently unmarked paths into the park, and could help bring more social and cultural opportunities to the park-street boundary.
 This new expansion into the adjacent park boundary would improve both street space and park space and provide benefits for not only the adjacent streets and neighbourhoods, but for the many people arriving from the subway and taking advantage of a new park edge and access points.
-The park as a city destination would be able to then overcome the spatial limitations of its current right of way and re-balance the needs of cars, transit, cyclists, and pedestrians in a more equitable distribution.
+The park as a city destination would be able to then overcome the spatial limitations of its current right of way and rebalance the needs of cars, transit, cyclists, and pedestrians in a more equitable twenty metres.
+Of the four lanes on Parkside Drive, three are currently used for traffic, while the most eastern lane is reserved for parking.
+A number of modifications could improve the pedestrian and cycling infrastructure along Parkside Drive.
+If the distribution.